Search

 My two favourites - Marla and my black bag

-You can find last week’s Summer Saturdays Vol. 9 over here.
+You can find last week’s Summer Saturdays Vol. 9 over here and you can see more posts like this on my latest newsletter.

 TAGS: Liz Heather, summer saturdays, Summer Saturdays Vol. 10, pistachio cake, best recipes of summer, A&W teen burger, red sangria, red snapper, baby scallops, fish, Millcroft Inn, Caledon Ontario, Baby Dog playlist, gluten free sourdough bread, Dr. Dennis Gross, Dr. Jart, The Naked Gun, Naked Gun, Simons, black evening bag, The New Yorker, The New Yorker August 9 1947